ybotman/ybotman.com/src/content/blog/x-chinese-meals-i-ate.md

 6. **Chicken Feet**
    A staple in many dim sum restaurants, chicken feet (or “phoenix claws”) are usually **braised in a savory-sweet sauce** until soft and gelatinous.
 They’re high in collagen and definitely an acquired taste for some, but widely beloved by many locals.

-7. **Fish Stomach and Bladder**
-   These are prized for their **spongy, gelatinous** texture and subtle, almost neutral flavor that soaks up the sauce or soup they’re cooked in.
-Considered a delicacy, they’re often served in hot pots or stews, where they absorb the rich broth.

-8. **Duck Uterus**
-   An unusual item even for some locals, duck uterus is lauded for its **springy, crunchy bite** and is typically stir-fried with vegetables and spices.
-It can be a bit of a shock to first-timers, but adventurous eaters might enjoy its uniquely chewy texture.

 ---

-From the pungent aroma of smelly tofu to the surprising texture of fish stomach, these dishes remind me just how broad and varied Chinese cuisine can be.
-Each dish carries its own history, preparation style, and *fan base*.
-They may not all be for everyone, but each experience has expanded my appreciation for the depth and creativity of Chinese cooking.
+From the chewy texture of goose feet to the pungent aroma of smelly tofu, these dishes remind me that Chinese cuisine is wildly diverse and full of surprises.
+Each dish has its unique history, preparation style, and *fan base*.
+While not every bite may be for everyone, each experience brings a new appreciation for the rich tapestry of Chinese food culture.